 High Protein Low Calorie Meals for UK Weight Loss

 Protein has three key advantages over carbohydrates and fat when it comes to weight loss.
 First, it has the highest thermic effect — your body burns approximately 25–30% of protein calories just digesting it, compared to 6–8% for carbs and 2–3% for fat.
 Second, protein is significantly more satiating than the other macronutrients, reducing hunger and late-night cravings.
-Third, it preserves lean muscle mass during a calorie deficit, which keeps your metabolism higher and ensures the weight you lose is fat rather than muscle.
+Third, it supports lean muscle retention during a calorie deficit, which helps more of the weight you lose come from fat rather than muscle.

 Research published in the American Journal of Clinical Nutrition found that increasing protein to 30% of total calories reduced overall calorie intake by an average of 441 calories per day without conscious restriction.
 On a low-calorie diet, aiming for 1.6–2.2 g of protein per kg of body weight covers most adults well.